Expert Advice On Improving Your Home

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in South Carolina must be licensed as mechanical contractors via the South Carolina Department of Labor, Licensing and Regulation Contractor's Licensing Board.
 Contractors can have multiple specialities, such as Electrical, Heating, Refrigeration, Plumbing, or Air Conditioning, depending on what's required for a specific project.
 Contractors need to have one year of work experience and pass an exam to earn a license.
 Individual cities or counties may have additional requirements.
 Always check a company's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Look for a a provider with positive reviews and a history of good customer service.
+You want to hire a company with positive reviews and a history of good customer service.

 Understand Work Details

-It’s important to know what the work process is going to look like.
-For HVAC repairs, the company should list the specific parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
-When replacing your HVAC, have the provider describe the new brand, energy efficiency, model, estimated installation time, and features.
-Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Always make sure you know what a company’s process is like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and why.
+Confirm that your technician will clean and test your system after finishing the work to ensure proper operation.
+When replacing your HVAC system, ask your contractor to provide details on the new brand, energy efficiency, model, estimated installation time, and features.
+Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties